book cover

-ONE OF GARDEN’S FEAR FACTORS (except to those who’ve totally mastered it, which doesn’t include me) is pruning, the way to get our woody plants into shape and keep them that way.
+ONE OF GARDENING’S FEAR FACTORS (except to those who’ve totally mastered it, which doesn’t include me) is pruning, the way to get our woody plants into shape and keep them that way.
 I want to offer a version of pruning that’s so pared down that anybody can do it (even if you don’t yet have the kind of artistic vision that turns boxwood into crowing roosters, or reshapes a badly storm-damaged tree so well that nobody notices it was ever hit).
 All you have to do to be at least a B-plus pruner are these simple steps:

 Take out the three D’s anytime they occur.
 The D’s are dead, damaged and diseased wood—and why wouldn’t you want to do this?
 (Some people say there are five D’s: dying and deformed being added to the list, but I’m trying not to get us overwhelmed.)